Kamerplant1/Kamerplant1/README.md

 - 👋 Hi, I’m @Kamerplant1
-- 👀 I’m interested in Learning html, javascript, C#
+- 👀 I’m interested in Learning javascript and C#
 - 🌱 I’m currently learning The 3 above
 - 💞️ I’m looking to collaborate on Websites
 - 📫 How to reach me Discord: acertainlife